kristianskogberg/comp.se.200_software_testing/README.md

 1. `npm install` to install all dependencies
 2. `npm test` to perform the unit tests
-3. For linux: `npm run coverage`, for Windows: `npm run coverage-windows` to calculate the code coverage
+3. `npm run coverage` to calculate the code coverage